filecoin-project/testnet-calibration/README.md

 Calibration was reset on Feb 19, 2021.

-This page contains meta info for Filecoin develoeprs about the Calibration testnet.
+This page contains meta info for Filecoin developers about the Calibration testnet.

 &nbsp;